-The school rules have evolved over the 49 years that the school has been in existence and are aimed at creating a happy school where the children feel secure, grow in confidence and develop self-discipline.
-We appreciate parental help in maintaining a school where the children start to develop a sense of community responsibility.
+The school rules have evolved over the 50 years plus existence of the school and are aimed at creating a happy school where the children feel secure, grow in confidence and develop self-discipline.
+We appreciate parental help in maintaining a school where the children start to develop a sense of communal responsibility.

 All rules have been made in order to contribute to the smooth running of a school where the atmosphere and organization promotes good learning habits, limits time wasting and encourages a responsible and caring attitude.
 Following are some of the rules, and the reasons for them.

 We aim to teach the children to treat their environment with respect.
 We ask parents to actively support this and ensure that amongst other things our children:

 - put all litter in the bins provided